Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: The 3-3-1 model with neutral lepton

-We have verified that the approximations mentioned give numerical results appropriate to the numerical calculations discussed in Ref. \cite{Hue:2021xap}.
-Therefore, in this work, we employ approximate formulas.
-The input value for the neutrino mass $m_{\nu}$ is chosen based on the $3\sigma$ neutrino oscillation data to determine $\tilde{m}_D$.
-We investigate the parameter space by scanning the free parameters $z_0$ and $\hat{k}_{1,2,3}$, $V_{R}$ within reasonable ranges.
-Using these values, we construct the total neutrino mixing matrix $U^{\nu}$, as defined in Eq. \eqref{eq_Unu1}.
-Because $V_L$ satisfies that
+We have verified that the {mentioned approximations yield} numerical results {consistent with the} calculations discussed in Ref. \cite{Hue:2021xap}.
+Based on Eq. \eqref{eq_xijM}, the Dirac mass matrix $\tilde{m}_D$ will be determined numerically through the active neutrino matrix $m_{\nu}$ given in Eq. \eqref{eq_mnu}, using the input of $3\sigma$ ranges of neutrino oscillation data.
+We investigate the parameter space by scanning the free parameters $z_0$, $\hat{k}_{1,2,3}$, {and} $V_{R}$ within reasonable ranges.
+Using these values, we construct the total neutrino mixing matrix $U^{\nu}$ defined in Eq. \eqref{eq_Unu1}.
+Because $V_L$ satisfies:

-which is independ explicitly on $V_L$.
-Hence all processes we discuss here are weakly affected by $V_L$.
-We then will be fixed at $V_L=I_3$ from here to the end of this study.
+which is {explicitly independent of} $V_L$, all processes {discussed} here are weakly affected by $V_L$. {Therefore, $V_L$ will be fixed at $V_L = I_3$ for the remainder of this study}.